 For accurate product-level calculations, use product-specific emission factors from trusted databases.
 Here are the key types of emission factors you’ll need:

-• Process emission factors: If energy data for production processes is unavailable, you can use process-based emission factors.
-These cover specific manufacturing processes (e.g. casting, injection molding) and are available in databases like GaBi or the GHG Protocol’s tools.
+- Process emission factors: If energy data for production processes is unavailable, you can use process-based emission factors.
+These cover specific manufacturing processes (e.g. casting, injection moulding) and are available in databases like GaBi or the GHG Protocol’s tools.

 Ensuring that the emission factors match the specific region and timeframe of the supplier’s activities is crucial for accurate results.
 For instance, the carbon intensity of electricity grids varies significantly across regions and years, so using a local emission factor will give a more precise footprint.